-A wealth of opportunities for career mobility and a culture that encourages employees to take on new challenges make Morgan Stanley India a hub for professional growth.
+Career mobility and the chance for new challenges make Morgan Stanley India a hub for professional growth.

-In addition to serving as a leading-edge technology hub for Morgan Stanley, the firm’s Mumbai and Bengaluru offices employ over 5,000 employees across all business units.
-John McGrory, Managing Director and Head of Morgan Stanley’s India Global In-house Center says that opportunities for career growth abound there.
+In addition to serving as a leading-edge technology hub for Morgan Stanley, the firm’s Mumbai and Bengaluru offices employ over 10,000 creative and entrepreneurial employees across all divisions.
+What follows are stories of four employees, including Basu, who have found success by leveraging the firm’s commitment to career mobility.

-Tanmay Shah joined the Mumbai office in 2007 as a Senior Associate on the Fund Services team, a business that has expanded significantly in India over the last decade.
-Shah’s manager encouraged him to participate in formal leadership training sessions, which led to a managerial role and subsequent promotions.
-“I kept building my expertise, while my responsibilities to help develop and motivate my team expanded,” says Shah, who is now a Vice President.
+Tanmay Shah joined the Mumbai office in 2007 as a Senior Associate on the Fund Services team, a business that has expanded significantly in India over the last 15 years.
+Shah’s manager encouraged him to participate in formal leadership training sessions to take advantage of any opportunities such expansion might bring, which led to a managerial role and subsequent promotions.
+“I kept building my expertise, while taking on new responsibilities to help develop and motivate my team,” says Shah, who is now an Executive Director.

-In 2019, Shah was eager to try working in a different business of the firm.
-Before making any decisions about his future, he turned to his go-to group of colleagues whom he's met through Morgan Stanley’s Employee Networks.
+In 2019, Shah was eager to try something new.
+For advice, he turned to his go-to group of colleagues whom he met through Morgan Stanley’s employee networks.
 These groups provide a platform for employees of diverse backgrounds to connect with peers and senior leaders, establish relationships with prospective mentors and sponsors, and increase their firmwide exposure while gaining professional development skills.
 “Our networks help employees interact with people in different divisions, beyond the team you work with every day,” says Shah, who serves in a leadership role with the India Family Network.
 “Relying on my broader network has really helped my career.”

-His colleagues’ counsel and support led Shah to accept his current role within Operations.
-He is now leading a multi-year project to upgrade one of the firm’s derivatives clearing reconciliation platforms, an effort that will make the process more efficient, less laborious and significantly reduce the risk for his entire team.
+His colleagues’ counsel and support led Shah to accept his current role within Operations, where he leads a multi-year project to upgrade one of the firm’s reconciliation platforms.